SchwinnL/SchwinnL.github.io/_pages/about.md

 - February, 2025: We are presenting one paper at **CVPR 2025** :-), In [Joint Out-of-Distribution Filtering and Data Discovery Active Learning](https://arxiv.org/abs/2503.02491), we introduce Joda, the first active learning approach to handle both out-of-distribution data and new category discovery at the same time.

+- February, 2025: A [probabilistic perspective into unlearning in LLMs](https://arxiv.org/pdf/2410.03523) was awarded an **Oral presentation at ICLR 2025** 🥳

 - January, 2025: We are presenting two papers at **ICLR 2025**!
 A [probabilistic perspective into unlearning in LLMs](https://arxiv.org/pdf/2410.03523), where we reveal that current evaluations are unreliabe.
 Moreover, we introduce a novel probabilistic time series forcasting algorithm [combining Gaussian Process priors and flow matching](https://arxiv.org/pdf/2410.03024)

 - September, 2024: Happy to have three papers accepted at **NeurIPS 2024**!, we [explore new threat models in LLMs](https://arxiv.org/abs/2402.09063), propose the first [efficient adversarial training algorithm for LLMs](https://arxiv.org/abs/2405.15589), and [explore scaling properties of Lipschitz-1 neural networks](https://arxiv.org/abs/2305.10388)